Backing up and moving Weblate#

 backupdirectory in the Weblate data dir (see Dumped data for backups).

-The Borg session might look like:
+The Borg session might look like this:

 $ borg list /tmp/xxx Enter passphrase for key /tmp/xxx: 2019-09-26T14:56:08 Thu, 2019-09-26 14:56:08 [de0e0f13643635d5090e9896bdaceb92a023050749ad3f3350e788f1a65576a5] $ borg extract /tmp/xxx::2019-09-26T14:56:08 Enter passphrase for key /tmp/xxx:

-Depending on what you want to save, back up the type data Weblate stores in each respective place.
+Depending on what you want to save, back up the type of data Weblate stores in each respective place.

-warning about lack of backups by adding
+silence Weblate’s warning about a lack of backups by adding

 WEBLATE_SILENCED_SYSTEM_CHECKS for Docker.